Our Experience at Damon Baehrel’s Restaurant in Earlton, NY.

 You're Eating Where?

-On May 30, 2019 we had the absolute pleasure of being able to fly north and dine with Damon Baehrel in his home/restaurant in Earlton, NY.
+On May 30, 2019 I had the absolute pleasure of being able to fly north and dine with Damon Baehrel in his home/restaurant in Earlton, NY.
 It was a unique experience that I do not expect to replicate or forget.

 But a little back story is in order: Damon Bahrel is a chef/host/server at his home based restaurant about 2 hours outside of NYC.
 I came across his restaurant one evening while browsing the internet for supper clubs and unique restaurants.
 I love finding new places that sound like a fun place to check on while on vacation.
 I sent in the required email requesting a reservation, and then I waited… and waited… and waited….